 So perhaps you’ve heard that blogging can be a really great way to market your coaching business but you’re not really sure where to start?

-In this post I’m going to give you a bunch of tips to help you use blogging to help you market your coaching business and get more traffic, email subscribers and clients and customers.
+In this post I’m going to give you a bunch of tips to help you use blogging to market your coaching business and get more traffic, email subscribers and clients and customers.

-So if you don’t know me very well, I actually started off my online business career as a blogger.
-Before I trained to become a coach, I started off as a health and wellbeing blogger, I even won Health Blogger of the Year.
-Blogging has really been my thing for quite a while!
+Before I trained to become a coach, I started off as a health and wellbeing blogger, I even won Health Blogger of the Year!
+Blogging has really been my thing for quite a while and I know how incredibly effective it can be as a form of marketing.

 Essentially the way that blogs work to help us market our coaching business is that they attract visitors to our websites.
 Blogs kind of act like a magnet, an attraction tool to get visitors to your website.